Envelopes and refinements in categories, with applications to Functional Analysis: Nodal decomposition and factorizations

 Set $\sigma^j=\pi^j\circ\alpha=\pi^j\circ\beta$, then morphisms $Y\overset{\alpha}{\longrightarrow}X$ and $Y\overset{\beta}{\longrightarrow}X$ generate the same cone of the covariant system $\{X^j;\iota_i^j;\ i\le j\le k\}$:

-(the projective limit of a covariant system over a cofinal interval $\{j\in I: \ j\le k\}$ is the same as over $I$, so we substitute $X$ into this place).
+(the projective limit of a covariant system over a cofinal interval $\{j\in I: \ j\le k\}$ is $X$, the same as over $I$).
 This implies that $\alpha$ and $\beta$ coincide by the uniqueness of the corresponding arrow in the definition of projective limit:

 \epr

 The dual proposition is the following: